ocryptocode/aalex/README.md

 # aalex
 AI infra

-We are pairing it with BuilderOS
+pairing it with BuilderOS

+live on wolfist and vortex village website soon

 ##  Complete System Features